St. Peter's Church, Akureyri

 St. Peter's Church (St. Péturskirkja) is a religious building of the Catholic Church which is located in Eyrarlandsvegi 26, in the town of Akureyri, Norduland Eystra (Northeast Region) in Iceland, and named after Saint Peter.

-St. Peter's Church follows the Roman or Latin rite and is located within the Roman Catholic Diocese of Reykjavík, the capital of Iceland.
+St. Peter's Church follows the Roman or Latin rite and is located within the Diocese of Reykjavík, the capital of Iceland.
 The church is noted for its red and white colors.
-The house was built in 1912, acquired by the church in 1952 and rebuilt to the St. Peter's Church in 1998 to 2000.
+The house was built in 1912, acquired by the diocese in 1952 and rebuilt as a church from 1998 to 2000.

 Another church also dedicated to St. Peter is located nearby in Hrafnagilsstræti 2.